News

 Soar Training: Kicking/Jok Ki

+Because of the weather cancellation last week, we will conduct our planned training and instruction this week.
 Jok Ki (Kicking Techniques) are the bread and butter of Korean Martial Arts.
 In the world of karate, Tang Soo Do’s differences are most apparent in kicking – dynamic, high, and arial.
-A flying side klick is on our association flag and seal!
-This week, I want you to concentrate on combination and consecutive kicking…
+A flying side klick is on…

 Something went wrong.
 Please refresh the page and/or try again.